 Q. How do I clean my small microwave?

-Clean a microwave by wiping down the interior surfaces with a damp rag or paper towel and then using a combination of baking soda and vinegar or a commercial cleaner to scour off grease and food stains.
+To prevent damage or odors on the interior, you should clean a microwave by wiping down the interior surfaces with a damp rag or paper towel and then using a combination of baking soda and vinegar or a commercial cleaner to scour off grease and food stains.